opendocsg/opendoc-state-courts-practice-directions-2021/PART-09-DOCUMENTS-AND-AUTHORITIES-FOR-USE-IN-COURT.md

 (7) The following directions apply to the preparation and filing of bundles of authorities:

->(a) Bundles of authorities shall be filed through the Electronic Filing Service.
+>(a) A party using a hard copy of the bundle of authorities for a hearing may be directed to file the list of authorities (that corresponds to the table of contents of the hard copy of the bundle of authorities) into the case file through the Electronic Filing Service.

 >(b) The bundle of authorities shall have a table of contents immediately after the first title page.
 Where the bundle of authorities consists of more than one volume, each volume shall have a table of contents clearly indicating the authorities that are contained in that volume.
 The first volume shall contain a complete table of contents of all volumes of the bundle.